alyssa-lee/alyssa-lee.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
-Student in Quantitative Biomedicine, Rutgers University
+subtitle:

 profile:
   align: right
-  image: prof_pic_boat.jpg
+  image: prof_pic_point_lobos.png
   image_circular: false # crops the image to make it circular
   more_info: >

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items